-In these tutorials, we will take you through hip harness based suspensions and a simple, yet impressive and low risk, Running Man suspension.
+We also explore how you can safely and creatively begin to vary the 'ingredients'.
 In the process you'll pick up a lot of tips gained from years of experience and some of the best teaching available.
 It's amazing how some minor changes in the way you work, which might take you years to figure out yourself, can yield massive results.

 Whilst what you will learn here can greatly accelerate your progress, please do not use this as a short cut and exclude the basics.
 You need underlying competence.
 If you are not already doing fairly complex ties and have some experience, go back to practice and study so more.
 Make sure you have absorbed the information on nerve injury and common mistakes.
 Tying Techniques is a great help, even if you already know some rope, since it teaches some very useful handling techniques and lays essential foundations

-Esinem is a Japanese style bondage (shibari/kinbaku) artist who regularly appears at UK and international events such as Pride, Torture Garden, Erotica, Rubber Ball, Wasteland, Boundcon, Nuit Demonia and recently represented the UK at Japan's first international kinbaku event, Toubaku.
-He is also known for his teaching both in the UK and internationally and as co-organiser of the London Festival of the Art of Japanese Bondage and BOUND, Europe's premier monthly shibari event.
+Esinem is a shibari artist who has regularly appeared at UK and international events such as Pride, Torture Garden, Erotica, Rubber Ball, Wasteland, Boundcon, Nuit Demonia and recently represented the UK at Japan's first international kinbaku event, Toubaku.
+He is also known for his teaching both in the UK and internationally and was co-organiser of the London Festival of the Art of Japanese Bondage and BOUND, Europe's premier monthly shibari event.

-Over the last few years, he has been improving his skills in Japan with the help some of their best known and respected kinbakushi, Arisue Go, Osada SteveKinoko, HajimeKazami Ranki and, grand master of newaza, Yukimura Haruki.
+Over the last few years, he has been improving his skills in Japan with the help some of their best known and respected kinbakushi, Arisue Go, Osada Steve, Kinoko Hajime, Kazami Ranki and, grand master of newaza, Yukimura Haruki.
 Whilst drawing from classical methods, his style is distinctive and epitomizes the art of communicating with rope, often departing from the typical serenity of shibari shows and flying in the face of tradition to produce some striking and unusual performances.

 In addition, he has worked on various videos, e.g. Primal Scream's 2013, artistic collaborations and photo shoots both on and off camera.
 He has been involved in projects providing inspiration for Tom Ford's 2013 collection and, Raqib Shaw, an acclaimed artist who has exhibited at the Tate, Metropolitan and White Cube galleries.

 He contributed to Rope, Bondage & Power, edited by Lee Harrington and is currently involved with a number of documentaries on kinbaku.
 He is also author of the first English language tutorial DVDs: 'Japanese Rope Bondage: Tying people, not parcels'.